If you can’t wait to see Geralt’s new adventures in season three, we prepared a list of the ten best tv shows like The Witcher.

 17. Foundation (2021)

-A fantasy epic that takes place in tens of thousands of years and spans a thousand years.
-The series tells the story of Hari Seldon, a brilliant scientist living in a futuristic galactic empire who, with the help of the innovative method he developed, psychohistory, is able to predict the next few centuries in a big way – and the fact that the galaxy is doomed.
+A fantasy epic that takes place over tens of thousands of years and spans a thousand years.
+The series tells the story of Hari Seldon, a brilliant scientist living in a futuristic galactic empire who, with the help of the innovative method he developed, psychohistory, can predict the next few centuries in a big way – and the fact that the galaxy is doomed.
 Hari proposes to establish a foundation: a collection of scientists who will at least try to save the galaxy from the catastrophe it faces.

 The emperor does not like the idea and offers to hang Haru in the town square instead.
 The two compromise on exile at the edge of the galaxy.
 Will humanity be saved?
 Will anyone listen to the scientists?
 And the really big question – does anyone care?